 Family is important to us and we are fortunate to have one of the best.
 Without the support of our family and friends, the farm would not be where it is today.

 Charlie receives a lot of support from his wife Jennifer and children.
 Kristina, Erin and Steven help out when possible and love to spend time on the farm.
-The youngest, Jacob, will be the sixth generation of Tully's to work on the farm for a living.

 Many cousins, aunts, uncles and nieces and nephews help out at the farm whenever needed, whether it is milking cows, driving tractors, or getting bottles ready for milk.
 George's sister Ruthie and her husband stop by to support the farm as much as possible.
 Even the friends who help out, daily or when needed, have become part of the family.